QMUI/generator-qmui/README.md

 </html>
 ```

-For generator that outputs HTML template, the —include option will output template that uses QMUI Include Syntax rather than native HTML.
+For generator that outputs HTML template, the `—-include` option will output template that uses QMUI Include Syntax rather than native HTML.

 Example: